-19. An application for the grant of a prospecting licence for prospecting (a) shall be made to the Commissioner in the prescribed licence. form and upon payment of any prescribed fee;
+- 19. An application for the grant of a prospecting licence- - (a) shall be made to the Commissioner in the prescribed form and upon payment of the prescribed fee; and - (b) may contain any other matter, which the applicant wishes the Commissioner to consider.

-and

-(b) may contain any other matter, which the applicant wishes the Commissioner to consider.

-Grant of a prospecting licence.
+Grant of a prospecting licence